VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   -loggerOutput string
     	Output for the logs.
 Supported values: stderr, stdout (default "stderr") -loggerTimezone string
     	Timezone to use for timestamps in logs.
+Timezone must be a valid IANA Time Zone.
+For example: America/New_York, Europe/Berlin, Etc/GMT+3 or Local (default "UTC")
-Local timezone can be used (default "UTC") -loggerWarnsPerSecondLimit int
+  -loggerWarnsPerSecondLimit int
     	Per-second limit on the number of WARN messages.
 If more than the given number of warns are emitted per second, then the remaining warns are suppressed.
 Zero value disables the rate limit
   -maxConcurrentInserts int